Shopping in Bulgaria

 The handmade openwork tablecloths are practically a national treasure in Bulgaria.
 In resort towns you can find locals knitting all kinds of salves, tablecloths, towels, towels, capes and jewelry.
 Homemade products are not cheap, but are truly original souvenirs.

-Buy such textiles can be both in markets and "from hand", and in shopping centers and large stores.
+Buy such textiles can be both in markets and in shopping centers and large stores.
 Especially many openwork products are sold on the streets of Nesebra.

 Bulgarian textiles